Inviscid Water-Waves and interface modeling: Introduction

-In the next section, we introduce the singular integral representation, thus rigorously introducing $\gamma$ and $\mu$ by solving the correspond elliptic equations.
-In Section~\ref{sec3}, we express the water-waves equations using this formalism.
+In these two sections, we have chosen to present a general derivation, using a minimal amount of simplifying assumptions.
+Simplifying assumptions are thus introduced as the derivation proceeds, only when they become necessary.
+We believe this highlights why and where each hypothesis is needed.
+This justifies in particular the additional restrictions associated with the dipole formulation.

 Section~\ref{sec4} presents our discretization strategy.
 Numerical results as well as convergence tests are presented in Section~\ref{Sect_Num}.
 The comparison with previously used regularization strategies (filtering and offsetting) is performed in Section~\ref{sec6}.
 Finally in Section~\ref{sec7} we discuss potential applications and further development.

+Finally, the Plemelj formulae, discrete expressions both for the vortex and the dipole method, as well as a list of notations are presented in appendices.